Susan Smith

-Susan Leigh Smith (née Vaughan; born September 26, 1971) is an American woman who was convicted of murdering her two sons, three-year-old Michael and 14-month-old Alexander, in 1994 by drowning them in a South Carolina lake.
+Susan Leigh Smith (née Vaughan; born September 26, 1971) is an American woman who was convicted of murdering her two sons, three-year-old Michael and one-year-old Alexander, in 1994, by strapping her children in their car seats, and rolling her car into John D. Long Lake in South Carolina.

 The case gained international attention because of Smith's false claim that a black man had kidnapped her sons during a carjacking.
 Her defense attorneys, David Bruck and Judy Clarke, called expert witnesses to testify that she had mental health issues that impaired her judgment when she committed the crimes.

 Smith was sentenced to life in prison with the possibility of parole after 30 years.
-According to the South Carolina Department of Corrections, she will be eligible for parole on November 4, 2024.
+Smith was first eligible for parole on November 20, 2024, which was denied.
 She is incarcerated at the Leath Correctional Institution near Greenwood, South Carolina.

 Family background

-Smith rarely had a stable home life growing up.
-Her father committed suicide when she was six years old, and Smith herself attempted suicide at age 13.
-Her mother then married Beverly Russell, a member of the local chapter of the Christian Coalition, who later was revealed to have molested Smith when she was a teenager.
-One newspaper claimed that sexual relations between them had continued until six months before the murders.
+Smith's father died by suicide when she was six years old, and Smith herself attempted suicide at age 13.
+Her mother then married Beverly C. Russell Jr. who later was revealed to have molested Smith when she was a teenager.
+Russell was a local businessman who later gained prominence in South Carolina's Republican Party and the Christian Coalition.
+Both Smith and Russell have stated that sexual relations between them continued until six months before the murders.

-After graduating from high school in 1989, Smith made a second attempt to kill herself after a married man she was in a relationship with ended their affair.
+After graduating from high school in 1989, Smith made a second suicide attempt after a married man she was in a relationship with ended their affair.
 She married David Smith, and they had two sons.
-The relationship was rocky due to mutual allegations of infidelity, and they separated several times.